mmbman/Katagiri/jewel-mirror-awareness.md

 As a poem, it’s fine.
 Because poetry gives you something more than your understanding, gives you something that lies behind your life.
 It can be sentimental, or romantic, or artistic.

-There is no Rinzai, no Soto.
-Autumn sky.
+“There is no Rinzai, no Soto.
+Autumn sky.”

-That means it’s not good enough, through this people misunderstand human life.
+That means it’s not good enough.
+Through this people misunderstand human life.

 For instance, people think autumn sky is a big wrapping cloth, and Soto, Rinzai, Christianity and Buddhism all come together in the autumn skies.